trb116/pythonanalyzer/README.md

 # Repository summary
 The *src/* folder contains the main script that replaces all function calls in a python with *foo()*, working on a dataset that resides under *data/input*, whose file paths are specified under *src/paths.txt*.
 For each file whose file path is contained in the *paths.txt*, the script will generate a side by side comparison between the original and the processed source file that are stored in *data/output*.
+It will also collect statistics on how many of the function calls are simple calls vs chained calls(like a.b.c() has one chained function call, or a.b.c().d() has two) vs print calls and save a plot in data/call_stats.png

 There is also testing functionality in the *test/* folder, which aims to cover various cases of function calls.